Icinga/icinga2/doc/19-technical-concepts.md

-check\_timeout | Number        | Check timeout of the checkable object, if specified as `check_timeout` attribute. macros         | Dictionary    | Command arguments as key/value pairs for remote execution. endpoint       | String        | The endpoint to execute the command on.
+check\_timeout | Number        | Check timeout of the checkable object, if specified as `check_timeout` attribute. macros         | Dictionary    | Command arguments as key/value pairs for remote execution. endpoint       | String        | The endpoint to execute the command on. deadline       | Number        | A Unix timestamp indicating the execution deadline source         | String        | The execution UUID

 ##### Functions